samyak1409/django/README.md

 - *Implemented my own logic of links to what pages should be shown.*

 #### 5. Dedicated page which lists all the posts done by a particular user.
 - *This page will be the same as the home page, the only difference is this page will only list the posts by a particular user.
-Still Corey created a whole new view & template, which is very bad, so I did it the way it should've done.*
+Still Corey created a whole new view & template, which is terrible, so I did it the way it should've been done.*
 1. Created view `UserPostListView` inheriting `PostListView` (overridden `get_queryset` in order to get only posts by a particular author).
 2. Added url route, and added links to this page in templates.

 ### 12. [Python Django Tutorial: Full-Featured Web App Part 12 - Email and Password Reset](https://www.youtube.com/watch?v=-tyBEsHSv7w&list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p&index=12&ab_channel=CoreySchafer)

 > In this Python Django Tutorial, we will be learning how we can use email to send a password reset link to a user so that the user can reset their password.
-Users will be able to fill out a form with their email and have a unique token sent to them, and if their token is verified then they will be able to create a new password.
+Users will be able to fill out a form with their email and have a unique token sent to them, and if their token is verified, then they will be able to create a new password.
 Let's get started...

 *We'll be using the same builtin class-based views from `auth_views`, like we did for login, logout.*
 <br>